alexabate/alexabate.github.io/_posts/2016-10-03-market-insight.md

 ---
 ## Market Insight: Visualise the potential of NYC restaurant markets

+I created the Market Insight tool over a period of three weeks during the [Insight Data Science](www.insightdatascience.com) program.

-My project was to use [Foursquare](https://foursquare.com/) restaurant comments data and [Census demographics data](http://www.census.gov/data.html) to develop an analytics tool that shows the features of a neighborhood so that a business could decide how/if to enter into the restaurant market there.
+The project used [Foursquare](https://foursquare.com/) restaurant comments data and [Census demographics data](http://www.census.gov/data.html) to develop an analytics tool that shows the features of a neighborhood so that a business could decide how/if to enter into the restaurant market there.

 My approach to this problem, to identify the potential customers and their interests in order to enable an estimation of the market size, is to combine crowdsourced and public data sets of all Manhattan neighborhoods.